Welcome to a

 We work with a team of highly successful and experienced personnel

 who have direct access to all of the key store buyers and media managers.
-For

-based on that budget, negotiating prices for you directly with the company that
+promotion campaign based on that budget, negotiating prices for you

-owns that space or medium.
-Along with your magazine advertising, you may want
+directly with the company that owns that space or medium.
+Along with

-to take TV, cinema or billboard advertising and show your artists on some of
+advertising and show your artists on some of Japan’s famous display

 Publications